hwacha/bagh/rules.md

 ### Boost
 **Boost**ing increases a player's **boost** by 1.
 Successive boosts increase the boost even higher.
 There is no limit on how high a player's boost can be.
 Boost makes every other action increasingly more effective.
 Once any other action is performed, all of a player's boost is expended to 0.

+A player can boost up to 6.
+Any successive boosts will preserve but not increase boost.

 **NOTE**: *boost is expended even if an action is unsuccessful or has no effect.
 The only way to keep boost is to preserve the boost streaks.*
 ### Attack
 **Attack**ing does a point of damage to the opposing player.
 If the opposing player's HP drops to 0, the the attack will win.
 If both players attack each other on the same turn, they will each damage the other.
 This may result in a draw if both players lose all their HP.